STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

-STARI and Lyme disease can appear very similar after a tick bite, making diagnosis challenging.
-Both conditions may cause an erythema migrans–type rash and flu-like symptoms.
+STARI vs Lyme disease can be difficult to distinguish after a tick bite.
+Both conditions may cause an erythema migrans-type rash, fatigue, fever, headache, and muscle aches.

-, Abdelmaseih and colleagues describe a patient case highlighting these similarities and differences.1
+In their article “Southern Tick-Associated Rash Illness: Florida’s Lyme Disease”, Abdelmaseih and colleagues describe a patient case highlighting the similarities and differences between STARI and Lyme disease.1

 Case Presentation